Friday: 08:30 - 12:30 WIB Telp. Number: - Address: Jalan Rotowijayan, Panembahan, Kraton, Kota Yogyakarta, DI Yogyakarta, Indonesia, 55131.

 To see the preparation area for the upcoming event in the Sultan Palace.
 Explore Panti Pareden, and Bangsal Pacaosan, the preparation place is next to the security guard area.

 The sixth Plataran is Kemandungan Kidul, the oldest ward in Yogyakarta Palace.
-In the past, Kemandungan located in a different city Sragen.
+In the past, Kemandungan was located in a different city Sragen.
 This is where Sri Sultan Hamengkubuwono stays during the colonial era.

 Yogyakarta Palace Attraction